 Optional Practical Training—OPT

-When can I apply for Optional Practical Training?
+When can I apply for Post-Completion Optional Practical Training?

 Can I renew my F-1 visa if it expires after I have applied for, or during my OPT?

-NO, probably not.
-The advice we have received is that renewing an F-1 visa (a visa intended for study only) in order to work (even on OPT) would be virtually impossible and definitely risky.
+Renewing an F-1 visa (a visa intended for study only) in order to work (even on OPT) can definitely be risky.
 You would need to convince the consular officer that you have ties to your home country, which may be difficult to do if you are returning to the US solely for work.
 The only exception is when international travel is required by your OPT employer.
 The employer must then write a letter supporting renewal of your visa.

 What date should I use as the starting date for my OPT?